-The 2008 foreclosure crisis, when eight million people lost their jobs, and almost four million families lost their homes, was the key motivation for creating the CFPB.
+The 2008 foreclosure crisis was the key motivation for creating the CFPB.
 The agency has worked to address widespread problems and to promote a competitive and healthy housing market by curbing bad actors and protecting homeowners.
 The CFPB:

 Required mortgage companies to make sustainable mortgages and work with homeowners when they face later hardships.
 The CFPB issued major rules requiring mortgage companies to review homeowners for ability to repay a mortgage loan prior to making the loan and to follow new procedures to help homeowners facing financial hardships and foreclosure.